For 13 years, I lived in a gym.

 Take a look into your business… Where are areas that clients are getting frustrated, or that you’re feeling like they are running the show?
 How can you manage those expectations?
 How can you establish boundaries?
 How can you create a better balance between client demands and delivery?

-One last take-away… If you regularly let clients walk all over you, by letting them you’ve essentially trained them to do just that.
+One last take-away… If you regularly let clients walk all over you, you’ve essentially trained them to do just that.

 To your success,